 The transfer table at the shop.

 A look into the car shop.
-We asked for a shop tour and they agreed to give us the whole thing.
+We asked for a shop tour and they agreed to give us one.

-Views inside the Mt Washington Cog Railroad Car Shop.
+Views inside the Mount Washington Cog Railroad car shop.

 Sides to a new coach being built.

 One of the new seats.